PlaidCloud/website/content/en/docs/concepts/cluster-administration/system-traces.md

 For a complete guide to collecting traces and using the collector, see [Getting Started with the OpenTelemetry Collector](https://opentelemetry.io/docs/collector/getting-started/).
-However, there are a few things to note that are specific to Kubernetes components.
+However, there are a few things to note that are specific to PlaidCloud components.

-By default, Kubernetes components export traces using the grpc exporter for OTLP on the [IANA OpenTelemetry port](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=opentelemetry), 4317.
+By default, PlaidCloud components export traces using the grpc exporter for OTLP on the [IANA OpenTelemetry port](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=opentelemetry), 4317.
-As an example, if the collector is running as a sidecar to a Kubernetes component, the following receiver configuration will collect spans and log them to standard output:
+As an example, if the collector is running as a sidecar to a PlaidCloud component, the following receiver configuration will collect spans and log them to standard output:

 ```yaml